Funding for our Australian aid projects comes from the Harold Mitchell Foundation and the Bill & Melinda Gates Foundation.

 Education and health case studies

-Building on the Promoting Effective Public Expenditure (PEPE) Project (2012-2015), Dr Grant Walton and Dr Tony Swan will commence in-depth case study research on selected schools and health facilities in partnership with colleagues at UPNG.
+Building on the Promoting Effective Public Expenditure (PEPE) Project (2012-2015), Dr Grant Walton and Dr Tony Swan are engaged in case study research on selected schools and health facilities in PNG in partnership with colleagues at UPNG.
 This research is expected to develop a more nuanced understanding of the geographical, economic, social and administrative factors that shape performance in service delivery settings.

 Family and sexual violence

 Femili PNG is a PNG-based non-governmental organisation that runs a Case Management Centre to assist survivors of family and sexual violence to access the services they need.
 Femili PNG is managed by a committee of PNG and Australian stakeholders, in partnership with Oxfam and funded by the Australian aid program.
 The Development Policy Centre and the National Centre for Epidemiology and Population Health at ANU provide institutional support and are responsible for monitoring and evaluation and related research.

 Sponsored by AusAID (now DFAT) and managed by Transparency International Papua New Guinea, this study involved over 1800 respondents across nine provinces of PNG who were asked about definitions, causes and reporting of corruption; respondents were also asked about the effectiveness of anti-corruption efforts.
 The resultant report, entitled Papua New Guinean Understandings of Corruption: Insights from a Nine-Province Study, authored by Grant Walton and Sarah Dix, was launched in November 2013.
 The report shows that while many Papua New Guineans are deeply concerned about corruption, there are major obstacles to fighting it.
 Analysis of the findings continues.